Introduction: How to Bring Tinkercad Into Your Classroom

 Step 4: Rally Together a Team!

-That last step got you thinking about chimeras.
-Or maybe it was chimeras.
-Weird, right?
 Maybe you are an English teacher imagining a unit on Frankenstein, or a history teacher whose students really love mythology, or a science teacher planning a classroom debate about the ethics of crossing species boundaries.

 Or a grade-level team co-planning a sci-fi unit: Could your students write a story about how the chimera they invented could serve humanity - maybe as part of a mission to colonize Mars?
 Here are some major benefits of approaching 3D design in this way: